couchbaselabs/dcp-documentation/spec.md

 Replicas *must* remember the last snapshot marker they have seen.

-When reconnecting after a failover clients *must* roll back onto a snapshot marker that it received before the sequence the new master took over at and therefore need to keep some history of received snapshot markers.
+When reconnecting after a failover clients *must* roll back to a sequence that is equal to or less than both the latest snaphost seen by that client, and the latest snapshot seen by the replica/new master (which is passed to the client during handshake.)

 #### Partition Failover Record